2008 Orange Bowl: Controversy

 Although Virginia Tech's selection via automatic bid was relatively quiet, Kansas' selection caused a great deal of controversy.
 Kansas had lost to Big 12 runner-up Missouri and had a lower Bowl Championship Poll ranking than the Tigers.
 Some believed Missouri should have been selected ahead of Kansas because they had defeated Kansas and because they had played in the Big 12 Championship Game.
 According to BCS officials, however, Missouri's two losses were more of a detriment than Kansas's one loss and subsequent championship game absence.

 Pundits and fans who opposed Kansas' selection pointed to the Jayhawks' strength of schedule, which at one point during the season was as low as 109th out of 119 Division I teams.
 By the time of the BCS selection, however, Kansas's strength of schedule had climbed by a small amount, reaching 88th in the Sagarin rankings and 74th in the CBS rankings.
 The final rankings rated Kansas' schedule as more difficult than Hawaii, which was also selected to play in the BCS.
-Aggravating the situation was the fact that Kansas and Missouri had one of the most intense rivalries in college football.
+Aggravating the situation was that Kansas and Missouri had one of the most intense rivalries in college football.
 Known as the Border War, the roots of the rivalry dated to the years before the American Civil War.